ryc9011/SimplePogoBotManager/README.txt

 3. QuickSpin, which can be downloaded here: http://www.ownedcore.com/forums/pokemon-go/pokemon-go-hacks-cheats/565264-quickspin-pokemongo-softban-unbanner-quickly-unbans-your-softbanned-account.html

-Next, check out the SimplePogoBotManager: https://github.com/ryc9011/SimplePogoBotManager/wiki for information, download link, and more.
+Next, check out the SimplePogoBotManager wiki for information, download link, and more: https://github.com/ryc9011/SimplePogoBotManager/wiki

 Unzip the files and place them somewhere convenient, follow the instructions on those sites for installing them, and then fill out necessary info in config.bat (Right click config.bat > Edit)